 Burt's Bees Pink Grapefruit Sensitive Towelettes are a fruity take on the natural wipe.
 We love that they are FSC-certified (the fiber is from responsible sources) and cruelty-free.
 The grapefruit seed oil is fun but can be overpowering if you cover your body with it.

 While we dig the natural aspect, these wipes are not the best for cleaning.
 However, they're passable for general use.
 Dirt rolls up more than it is absorbed and cleared away by the wipe.
 The same thing goes for makeup removal, which led to a decent amount of scrubbing during testing.
 A drawback you get with the natural aspect is these cleansing wipes are less durable than other options.
 We also felt a bit sticky after use.
 These wipes are best for a brief and targeted morning cleansing or midday refresher, and anyone who enjoys a fruity scent.

 Why You Should Trust Us

 Our lead tester, Sara Aranda, spends a lot of time in sweat mode, whether running, biking, or merely navigating the grocery store with a face mask.
 Needless to say, wet wipes are a handy tool for the aftermath.
-Sara has been living out of her van for over two years now, which means cleansing wipe baths are a common self-care occurrence (wipes sometimes even fall into dirty dish service…).
+Sara has been living out of her van for over two years now, which means cloth baths are a common self-care occurrence.
 So when it comes to feeling fresh without quick access to a shower, we're confident in our ability to critique what works and what doesn't for the general user.